Click here to see Utrust on Facebook

 The Beginning

-On July 1, 1980, Peggy Walters (Maury County), Dr. Merlin L. Cohen (Union City), and Sue N. Puckett (Jernigan) (DeKalb County) signed an Agreement and Declaration of Trust officially creating the Tennessee School Boards Insurance Trust (TSBIT) as a distinct and separate organization from TSBA, and providing to seven trustees exclusive authority to govern the Trust.
+On July 1, 1980, Peggy Walters (Maury County), Dr. Merlin L. Cohen (Union City), and Sue N. Puckett (DeKalb County) signed an Agreement and Declaration of Trust officially creating the Tennessee School Boards Insurance Trust (TSBIT) as a distinct and separate organization from TSBA, and providing to seven trustees exclusive authority to govern the Trust.
 The seven school board members selected from the TSBA Board of Directors to become the charter trustees included the three named above as well as John Franklin (Chattanooga), Allen Watts (Rutherford County), Bill Ross (Madison County), and Billy Ray Vinson (Hardin County).
 Peggy Walters was named as Chairman and TSBA Executive Director Dr. Dan Tollett was designated as Trust Administrator.

 The Trust was designed as an umbrella organization under which any type of insurance services could be offered to local school boards in Tennessee.
 Of the seven school boards represented by the charter trustees of the Tennessee School Boards Insurance Trust, only two, DeKalb County and Hardin County, actually became members of the Trust.

 The trustees selected Gates-McDonald, Inc. to help set up the Trust and to provide a series of regional meetings with school boards to explain the new concept to them.
-Kelly Potter and Woody Hillard of Gates-McDonald joined TSBA staff members, Dan Tollett, Wanda Anglin Little and Dr. Dana Swick, in conducting the sessions.
+Kelly Potter and Woody Hillard of Gates-McDonald joined TSBA staff members, Dr. Dan Tollett, Wanda Anglin Little and Dr. Dana Swick, in conducting the sessions.

 Thereafter, trustees established a formula for determining individual rates for each member board based upon that board’s unemployment claims experience.
 In December 1980 with a membership of 35 systems, the fund reserve stood at $119,363.59.